3d-passgo/3d-passgo-library-android/README.md

 # 3d-passgo-library
 An android library providing core functions of 3D PassGo.

 3D PassGo is a password scheme in which a user enters a passgo, including lines and dots, on a 3d grid as a password.
-The size of the 3d grid can be configured by a user, from 1x1x1 to 19x19x19.
+The size of the 3d grid can be chosen by a user, from 1x1x1 to 19x19x19.
 The origin and details of 3D PassGo can be found at [passgo.net](http://passgo.net).

 This library includes: